 Keeping Ahead of a Shrinking Talent Pool

-The Baby Boomer generation is reaching retirement, which means a loss of knowledge in the workforce when they leave.
-According to Gartner, more than 40% of field service work will be performed by contractors by 2020, who will likely be working with more than one firm at a time.
+The majority of the Baby Boomer generation has reached retirement age, and the pace at which they’re exiting the workforce is picking up.
+This departure means there’s been a large loss of knowledge in the workforce.
+On top of that, according to Gartner, by 2020, more than 40% of field service work will be performed by contractors who will likely be working with more than one firm at a time.
 Essentially, field service providers will be sharing technicians.
-Therefore, it’s crucial that field service organizations begin preparing for an increasingly small and competitive talent pool:
+Together, these things mean it’s crucial that field service organizations begin preparing for an increasingly small and competitive talent pool:

 - Training: Have procedures in place to quickly and efficiently train new field service technicians.
 Help your technicians invest in themselves and their careers by identifying how the skills they have stack up against the needs you anticipate having in the future.